 The health benefits of cashews are many, maybe even surprising, so when you eat raw cashews know that you are doing something very positive for your body and mind.

 All nuts are heart-healthy and full of important antioxidants and minerals.
 Cashew nutrition is similar to that of many nuts.
-Perhaps one of the main health benefits of cashews is their ability to overcome depression.
-In the vegan diet, meats are excluded and all food is plant-sourced.
+Perhaps one of the main health benefits of cashews is their touted ability to help with depression.
+In the vegan diet, meats are excluded and all food is plant-based.
 Therefore, the role of nuts is very important, sometimes being regarded as a meat substitute.

-Cashews are a tasty snack and much more whether or not you are following a vegan eating plan.
+Cashews are a tasty snack and much more if you are following a vegan eating plan.
 In fact, knowing a bit about cashew nutrition may have you reaching for those raw cashews with a smile on your face.

 Cashews are often used in raw food recipes.
 Their mild sweetness and smooth texture add flavor and body to many raw food dishes.
 The facts of cashew nutrition is even superior to their properties of taste and texture.
 The health benefits of cashews may hold a clue as to why the raw diet is so healthy.